glenn-barker/web-bdd/README.md

 mandates a very specific folder structure that this framework complies with.
 Every single feature and scenario lives within the root-level `/features/` directory or any subdirectory therein.

-As a best practise, your test suites should be logically divided into broad feature areas, with each feature containing specific granular scenarios that represent specific use cases or key areas of functionality.
+As a best practice, your test suites should be logically divided into broad feature areas, with each feature containing specific granular scenarios that represent specific use cases or key areas of functionality.
 The steps within a scenario should be written in a high-level language that does not get overly bogged down in technical details.